-In the course of my adult life, I have planned dozens of vacations for myself and others, and for the most part I find the entire process easy and enjoyable.
+In the course of my adult life, I have planned dozens of vacations for myself and others.
+For the most part, I find the entire process easy and enjoyable.
 A five-week honeymoon through Chile and Argentina?
 No sweat.
 A weeklong road trip across Ireland?
 Done and done.
 Finding the best Punta Cana all-inclusive for a family of six?
 I’m on it.

-Until recently, however, there was one type of vacation that seemed completely daunting to undertake.
-It’s a complex, not-exactly-inexpensive, high-emotional-stakes trip that is a bucket list item for families everywhere, and it had me quaking in my boots.
+Until recently, however, there was one type of vacation that completely daunted me.
+It’s a complex, pricey, high-emotional-stakes trip that is a bucket list item for families everywhere, and it had me quaking in my boots.

 The destination?
 Walt Disney World.

 Luckily, I have a good friend who is an expert in navigating the ins and outs of visiting Walt Disney World.
-Natalie grew up taking frequent family vacations to the Florida theme park mecca.
-Since then, she has started the same tradition with her own husband and two boys.
+Natalie grew up taking frequent family vacations to the Florida theme park mecca, and has since started the same tradition with her husband and two boys.
 There were multiple reasons why the family moved to the Orlando area a few years ago, but one of the major ones was that it would allow them to visit the park more regularly.

 Natalie readily admits that planning a trip to Walt Disney World can be an overwhelming endeavor, especially if you’ve never been there before and don’t know much about how the parks work.
 She has served as an unofficial Disney consultant for innumerable friends and acquaintances planning their first trip to Walt Disney World, and today she has graciously offered to share some of her expertise with Full Life, Full Passport.